jovanhorvat/trackado-open-api/README.md

 Each endpoint manipulates or displays information related to the Organizational unit, specified by the user.

 * [List organization units](organization-units/get-organization-units.md) : `GET /api/v2/organizationunitapi/GetOrganizationalUnits`

+### Users endpoints

+Each endpoint manipulates or displays information related to the Users, specified by the user.

+* [List users](users/get-users.md) : `GET /api/v2/usersapi/GetUsers`